 You need to make sure you don’t infringe on the rights of third parties before you use the image.
 Our image request process helps with this.
 Te Papa does not authorise the use of the image beyond the uses allowed by the “fair dealing” provisions of the New Zealand Copyright Act, 1994.

-You may download and use Te Papa’s images of works with this license as long as you meet the conditions of the Creative Commons Attribution Non-commercial No Derivatives copyright licence.
+You may download and use Te Papa’s images of works with these licenses as long as you meet the conditions of the Creative Commons copyright licences.
 Fair dealing, as understood under the New Zealand Copyright Act 1994, also applies.

 Attribution: You must include the attribution credit provided when you download the image.